Globtim.jl Documentation

 Globtim solves this by replacing your function with a polynomial approximation.
 Why polynomials?

-1. Smooth functions are well-approximated by polynomials — Chebyshev and Legendre expansions converge rapidly for smooth functions
+1. Smooth functions are well-approximated by polynomials — Chebyshev and Legendre bases provide well-conditioned polynomial approximations whose accuracy improves with degree for smooth functions

-2. Polynomial critical points can be found exactly — Setting ∇p(x) = 0 gives a polynomial system, which has finitely many solutions that can be computed using homotopy continuation
+2. Polynomial critical points can be enumerated — Setting ∇p(x) = 0 gives a polynomial system with finitely many solutions (bounded by Bezout's theorem), which can be computed numerically via homotopy continuation or exactly via symbolic methods

-3. Refinement recovers true minima — Each polynomial critical point seeds a local optimization (BFGS) on the original function
+3. Refinement on the original function — Each polynomial critical point seeds a local optimization (BFGS) on the original function, which can converge to a nearby true critical point

-The result: a systematic way to find all local minima, not just the nearest one.
+The result: a systematic search for local minima across the entire domain, not just the nearest one.

 Algorithm Overview